javitocor/Ruby-Capstone-Project/README.md

 - Linkedin: [linkedin](https://www.linkedin.com/in/javier-correas-sanchez-cuesta-15289482/)

 # 🤝 Contributing
 Contributions, issues and feature requests are welcome!
+Start by:

+Forking the project.
+Cloning the project to your local machine. cd into the project directory.
+Run git checkout -b your-branch-name.
+Make your contributions.
+Push your branch up to your forked repository.
+Open a Pull Request with a detailed description to the development branch of the original project for a review.

+# Video Presentation
-Feel free to check the [issues page]().
+Feel free to check out this [link] with a full project explanation.

 # Attributions and Credit
 🚀